popbones/firefox/browser/components/asrouter/docs/targeting-attributes.md

 ### `searchEngines`

 Information about the current and available search engines.
+If the user's engine is a third party engine, then the value will be ``null``.

 #### Examples
 * Is the current default search engine set to google?